Don’t Skip It

 When I do these things, God promises he will me give me an undivided heart – a heart centered on him and his love and his grace.
 He promises he will bring a new wind of his spirit into my life – giving my life purpose and meaning.
 He promises to replace my rebellious and self-centered heart with a heart devoted to obeying God.

-I’ve been on this Journey Toward the Truth getting to really know God by reading the entire Bible for 11 years and, as the years accumulate, I see God transforming my heart.
+I’ve been on this Journey Toward the Truth getting to really know God by reading the entire Bible for 15 years and, as the years accumulate, I see God transforming my heart.
 He is softening it and opening it up to the things he loves and cares about.
-He has brought a new, powerful wind of his spirit into my world, giving my life purpose and meaning.
+He has brought a more powerful presence of his spirit into my soul, keeping me grounded in his truth.
 He has developed a strong desire within me to obey him and submit to his will.
-My heart has become undivided and centered on God.
+My heart is very different from what it was 15 years ago.
+It has become undivided and centered on God.

 What is the condition of your heart?